-Working in law enforcement is a sought-after career for many reasons.
+Working in law enforcement is a sought-after career in Canada for many reasons.
 A career based on protecting the community and helping others, along with ongoing education, a strong pension, job security, and competitive salaries are all perks to becoming a cop.
 Although being a police officer is a dream of many, only a handful of highly skilled and qualified people will achieve this aspiration.

 The biggest obstacle between would-be officers and their vocation of choice is the infamous police academy.
 On average, 14% of recruits who are accepted won’t graduate from the police academy.
 Therefore, some recruits will attend an academy multiple times before they successfully pass.

 The police academy is renowned for being incredibly difficult on multiple levels.
 If you want to be at the top of your class, you need to:

 Before we dive into the essentials for being successful in your police academy, let’s take a step back and cover some key eligibility requirements.

 Most departments require officer candidates to have at least a high school diploma or GED.
 Some highly competitive areas also ask for post-secondary education, such as an associate's degree or a minimum number of completed college credits.
 Often, educational requirements are waived for applicable work experience, such as military service.
 There’s an incentive to put in the time studying or practicing in the field, as many jurisdictions pay higher wages to recruits with education and/or experience.

 Many departments heavily prefer people with volunteer work, particularly volunteering within the department with which you are applying to work.
 In lieu of securing a volunteer position within the police department, gain as much experience in roles that deal with similar physical demands and workplace environments.
 Holding a security guard position is an excellent way to demonstrate your suitable ability and character for preserving community safety.

 The Application Process